 Ruth is a financial adviser with a difference.
 She has a head for figures but a passion for notes.

-She is obsessed with music, and sharing it with everyone – particularly those who wouldn’t otherwise have access to classical music, the opportunity to learn an instrument, or sing.
+She is obsessed with music, and sharing it – particularly with those who wouldn’t otherwise have access to classical music, the opportunity to learn an instrument, or sing together.

-As part of her business ethic, Ruth puts her money where her mouth is.
-She is passionate about the importance of learning and culture in the community, and creating opportunities for everyone in our community to access learning and culture.
+As part of her business ethic, Ruth puts her money where her values are.
+She is determined to create opportunities for everyone in our community to access learning and culture.